Jump to section

 State expectations upfront and repeat them at the end of a communication.
-Even better, ask the other person to restate their understanding of expectations.
+Even better, ask the other person to restate their understanding of your expectations.

-Engage in 2-way flow
+2. Engage in 2-way flow

-Remember the power of in-person
+3. Remember the power of in-person

-Focus on quality
+4. Focus on quality

-Create informal space
+5. Create an informal space

-You don’t have to spend a lot of time checking in with people and asking about their personal lives, but, now more than ever, it’s worth reminding yourself that the recipients of your communications are real people who have their own challenges, distractions, hopes, and fears.
+You don’t have to spend a lot of time checking in with people and asking about their personal lives.
+But, now more than ever, it’s worth reminding yourself that the recipients of your communications are real people who have their own challenges, distractions, hopes, and fears.
 Before getting on a video call or firing off an email, try picturing that person on the other end.